-Should a student experience an illness during the course of a clinical rotation, he/she should immediately notify the appropriate supervising physician of the intended absence.
-Should the illness necessitate an absence of more than three days, the supervising physician and the Clinical Rotations Office must be notified immediately.
+Should a student experience illness during the course of a clinical rotation, he/she should immediately notify the appropriate supervising physician of the intended absence.
+Should the illness necessitate an absence of more than three days, the supervising physician and the Office of Clinical Rotations must be notified immediately.
 Additionally, for an absence of more than three days, the student must be seen by a physician for documentation and clearance to return to work.
 This documentation must be received before the student can return to work.
-If the Clinical Rotations Office does not receive such documentation, the student may be placed on administrative leave and may fail the rotation.
-A student should not for any reason hesitate to report illness.
+If the Office of Clinical Rotations does not receive such documentation, the student may be placed on administrative leave and may fail the rotation.
+A student should not, for any reason, hesitate to report any illness.
 The welfare of both the student and his/her contacts is the major consideration.